Exandria Unlimited: Crossovers

 Daymond, O'Brien, and Johnson reprise their ExU characters in Critical Role's third campaign; while ExU's first season takes place chronologically before the third campaign, Kymal is concurrent to the third campaign.
 Daymond's character Dorian exited the third campaign after fourteen episodes.
 Dorian's return to the Crown Keepers is then covered in Kymal.
 In Campaign 3 Episode 92, Mercer dismissed the main cast at the ad break including "himself as Dungeon Master".
 The episode then picked up with Iyengar as the Dungeon Master with Mercer, Daymond, Carrero, Bhimani, and Lindbeck reprising their player roles from Kymal.
 The following episode wrapped up the Crown Keepers storyline with the guest cast; the main Critical Role cast returned after the ad break with Daymond as the only continuing guest star.

-At the end of Campaign 3 Episode 98, Critical Role announced the next episodes would be a three-part special titled "Downfall" with Mulligan as the Dungeon Master and player cast as Laura Bailey, Taliesin Jaffe, Johnson, Noshir Dalal, Nick Marini, and Abubakar Salim.
+At the end of Campaign 3 Episode 98, Critical Role announced the next episodes would be a three-part special titled "Downfall" with Mulligan as the Dungeon Master and player cast as Laura Bailey, Taliesin Jaffe, Ashley Johnson, Noshir Dalal, Nick Marini, and Abubakar Salim.
 Cheryl Teh of Business Insider noted that "Downfall" focuses on the fall of the magocracy Aeor during the Calamity and suggested this would "allow Mulligan to flex his storytelling chops, perhaps reprising some elements of his first EXU: Calamity run".
 Mulligan commented that the two series wrestle with very different themes so while both are about the fall of flying cities, each has a distinct story.
 Mulligan also highlighted that while Calamity shows the trigger of the Calamity, it was more about the end of the Age of Arcanum while Downfall occurs over a century into the Calamity and showcases that era.

-Zerxus Ilerez, played by Carazo, appears in the third season of The Legend of Vox Machina (2022) which is an animated adaptation of Critical Role's first campaign.
+Zerxus Ilerez, played by Carazo, appears in the third season of The Legend of Vox Machina (2022) which is an animated adaptation of Critical Roles first campaign.
 Petrana Radulovic of Polygon highlighted the "impactful" inclusion of Zerxus.
 Radulovic noted that in the canon, the Calamity occurs "centuries before the events of The Legend of Vox Machina", however, Zerxus as a character "didn't even exist till five years after the original Vox Machina campaign ended, so the entire interaction with Pike is new to the show".
+Nydas Okiro, played by Wilson, then appears in the first season of The Mighty Nein (2025) which is an animated adaptation of Critical Roles second campaign.